matthewmcvickar/taskpaper-tiles/README.md

 ## TODO:

 - Create an installation script.
-	- Set the window position and sizes.
+	- Set the tile position and sizes.
 	- Set up some of the recommended usage in the 'Tips' section above?
 - Improve the month generator (see the TODOs at the top of that file).
 - Design a custom stylesheet.